successible/cleanslate/README.md

 3. Run `bash deploy.sh`.
 This script will build and start the database, client, and server via Docker Compose.
 The client is what the user will interact with.
 It runs on `http://localhost:1000`.
 The server (Hasura) runs on port `8080`.
 The database (PostgreSQL) runs on ``

 4. On your domain, point a reverse proxy, like Caddy or Nginx, to `http://localhost:1000`.
 Clean Slate must be served over `https` to function.
-We recommend Caddy [^1] as the reverse proxy.
-That is because it handles SSL automatically (and for free) via Let's Encrypt [^2].
+We recommend Caddy [^1] as the reverse proxy, and have tested Clean Slate with it.
+Caddy is great because it handles `https` automatically and for free via Let's Encrypt [^2].

 5. Go to the `https://<your-domain>/console`.
 Log in with your `HASURA_GRAPHQL_ADMIN_SECRET` defined in `.env`.
 Click `Data`, then `public`, then `profiles`, then `Insert Row`.
 On this screen, enter no input.
 Instead, click `Save`.
 This will create a new Profile.
 Click to `Browse Rows`.
 Take note of the `authId` of the row you just made.
 That is your (very long) credential to log in.